-Unfortunately, even meticulous teams are hard-coded passwords into their finished applications, they often leave them within the IT infrastructure.
+Unfortunately, even though meticulous teams are hard-coding passwords into their finished applications, they often leave them within the IT infrastructure.
 This helps support the development of that software for the sake of expedience.
 The same goes for account sharing.
-This is a frequent mistake organizations make to just get the automation working and keep it working with stability.
-The problem is, this makes it difficult for traceability or auditability of activity within the affected environment.
+This is a frequent mistake organization make just to get the automation working and keep it working with stability.
+The problem is, that this makes it difficult for traceability or auditability of activity within the affected environment.

 With continuous monitoring, organizations gain an additional layer of oversight over their existing cloud security frameworks.
 Continuous monitoring and oversight optimize the effectiveness of internal controls.
-It also maintains a documented record of change control and validation, which improves ongoing compliance and reduces auditing workloads.
+It also maintains a documented change control and validation record, improving ongoing compliance and reducing auditing workloads.
 Also, an organization can gain increased visibility into the changes in their environment: Who made the changes?
 When did the changes occur?
 What information was accessed?

 Visibility is key to security.
 This is why it’s important to know the effective permissions for all identities (people and non-people) in your organization.
 You can get true visibility into data and access trust relationships by graphing, classifying, and mapping identities.
 With end-to-end visibility, organizations will detect misconfigurations and changes — and respond effectively.

 DevSecOps practices allow for incremental implementation so enterprises do not need to make required changes and updates from the beginning.
-Following the above-mentioned DevSecOps methods, your organization can ensure to develop and deliver robust tools that help companies to achieve their business object effectively without additional security risks.
+Following the above-mentioned DevSecOps methods, your organization can develop and deliver robust tools that help companies achieve their business objectives effectively without additional security risks.